Segmentation-free PVC for Cardiac SPECT using a Densely-connected Multi-dimensional Dynamic Network: Methodology

 \subsection{Iterative Yang PVC}

 The acquired SPECT list-mode data were rebinned into 8 cardiac gates during end-expiration to ensure alignments between CECT and SPECT.
-End-diastolic and end-systolic gates were selected for iY PVC and network training/validation/testing.
-CECT images were first manually registered to SPECT images.
-5 organ templates, including myocardium, blood pool, liver, lung, and background were then generated by manual segmentation for iY PVC. iY PVC was achieved by calculating voxel-wise correction factors through the process detailed in our previous work \cite{mohy-ud-din_quantification_2018}.
+End-diastolic and end-systolic gates were selected for iY-PVC and network training/validation/testing.
+SPECT images were first resized to the dimension of CECT images.
+CECT images were then manually registered to SPECT images.
+5 organ templates, including myocardium ($ROI_{myo}$), blood pool ($ROI_{blp}$), liver ($ROI_{liver}$), lung ($ROI_{lung}$), and background ($ROI_{bkg}$) were then generated by manual segmentations from contrast CT for iY-PVC.
+The generated templates are binary and cover the entire 3D volumes. iY-PVC was achieved by calculating voxel-wise correction factors through the process summarized in algorithm \ref{alg1}.

-In iY PVC, a noise-free organ template is generated first using the mean values within the segmented templates.
+In iY-PVC, a noise-free organ template is generated first using the mean values within the segmented templates.
 The voxel-wise correction factors are equal to the ratio between the noise-free template and the MLEM-reconstructed template after forward-projection using the system matrix.
 This method typically requires a few iterations to converge.
-In this work, 10 iterations were used for iY PVC.
+In this work, 10 iterations were used for iY-PVC.
 The manual registration took a few minutes per scan and the manual segmentation for five organs took around 10 hours per scan.
 The time-consuming process of generating accurate organ templates demonstrates the need for segmentation-free PVC method.